How to Plan a Weekend Getaway in 5 Easy Steps

 For a weekend getaway, driving to your destination keeps things simpler.
 Bottom line.

 Everyone travels differently, so if you’re willing to fly for a weekend trip, then go for it.
 But it’s not my recommendation.
+I’m all for doing a weekend road trip.

 I live in the southeastern United States where there are a LOT of things to see and do within a reasonable driving time of home